Repairs and Maintenance

 Report a repair

-You can also report a repair by using our online service, and we will get in touch with you to schedule an appointment.
+You can also report a repair by using our online service, and we will get in touch with you to make arrangements for the work to be carried out.
 Do not use the online service if it is an emergency.

 All repairs are carried out as quickly and efficiently as possible.
 However, some repairs are more urgent than others.